- Do I need a Bachelor’s degree?

 What are the characteristics of a successful candidate?

 When reviewing a student’s transcript, we take particular note of marks in Biology, Histology, Cell Biology and Physiology, as they are required courses to enter our program.
-If your transcript reflects low marks in several of these areas it could indicate that you will experience some difficulty with the basic science parts of our curriculum, such as the Medical Anatomy Course.
-This is a mandatory course offered in the first term of the program and passing it is essential.
+If your transcript reflects low marks in several of these areas it could indicate that you will experience some difficulty with the basic science parts of our curriculum, such as the anatomy, neuroanatomy, or pathology courses.
+These courses are a mandatory part of our curriculum.

 When we review a student’s portfolio we are looking for originality and creativity, and visual problem-solving ability.
 Motivation and dedication are also very important.